mrfinesse47/mrfinesse47/README.md

 #### About Me:

  I am passionate about developing apps that are beautiful, intuitive, and useful.

+ I have an over 100 days of programming every day in a row.

 🪴 I’m currently brushing up on my front end skills vith various frontendmentor.io projects, I just completed on a countries of the world app, created with React.
 Now I have begun working on a fullstack chess app, and a Vanilla JS pomodoro timer.